Yonghlin/2Dplatformer/README.md

 The bar below that represents the player's sprint ability.

 The coin with the number next to it represents the player's score.

+The player has unlimited bullets and a sword that they can use to fight enemies.

+Collecting the chests allows the player to advance to the next level.

 Unfortunately, the pirate never learns how to swim because he's not very smart.
 He's still stuck, but at least now he can impress the ladies.